phemms/SpectralUniformityAnalyzer/README.md

 ---

-*Built with Python, NumPy, SciPy, and Matplotlib.
-Production-ready code for photonics manufacturing QC.*
+*Built with Python, NumPy, SciPy, and Matplotlib.*